 In the second spring and summer, students participate in two Level II fieldwork experiences, each 12 weeks in length.
 One experience is required to be in Behavioral Health.
-The other can be in either Adult Physical Disabilities or Pediatrics.
-Students are also able to participate in a 3rd optional fieldwork in the third fall where they can do either Adult Physical Disabilities or Pediatrics (whichever was not completed in the spring/summer) or do fieldwork in a specific specialty area (hands, burns, policy, etc).
+The other can be in either Adult Physical Health or Pediatrics.
+Students are also able to participate in a 3rd optional fieldwork in the third fall where they can do either Adult Physical Health or Pediatrics (whichever was not completed in the spring/summer) or do fieldwork in a specific specialty area (hands, burns, policy, etc.).

-Students participating in the MS-OTD accelerated program cannot participate in the third optional fieldwork experience.
+Students participating in the MS-OTD accelerated program can participate in the third optional fieldwork experience if they defer their admission to the MS-OTD program to the following fall.